vsychen/ChameleonFantasies/v1/README.md

 # Alternative way to run project
 ### Using an IDE:

-  1. Create a new project
+  1. Create a new project.
   2. Paste all files in the new project folder.
   3. Run the file
-     * "src/negocios/fachada/TesteUsandoFachada.java" for a test without the GUI
+     * "src/negocios/fachada/TesteUsandoFachada.java" for a test without the GUI.
-     * "src/negocios/gui/ChameleonFantasies.java" for a test with the GUI
+     * "src/negocios/gui/ChameleonFantasies.java" for a test with the GUI.

 ---
 # Warning